-Based on using 8,000 hour rated life assumption since more switching and use outdoors.
-8,000/2475 = 3.2years

-Based upon pricing forecast developed by Applied Proactive Technologies Inc (APT) based on industry input and provided to Ameren.
+Based upon field data collected by CLEAResult and provided by ComEd.
+See ComEd Pricing Projections 06302016.xlsx for analysis.

 Based on 15 minutes at $20 an hour.
 Includes some portion of travel time to site.

 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.